-The Garmin Descent Mk2 is the improved version of an already fantastic dive computer.
+The improved version of an already fantastic dive computer.
 Featuring air integration, smartwatch and fitness tracking capabilities, and extensive multi-gas diving options, this dive computer is not only a beauty to look at but also has some serious power under the hood.

 - Smartwatch & Dive computer in one